Genres of Photography (c)

 - You will produce the work on PowerPoint – all work to be done in class time using the version of software particular to the school

 - The presentation should only be of 8 minutes duration (Max).
-No less than 10 slides, but can be over and your cover, questions and work sited doesn't count for your 10 pages.
+Not less than 20 slides (1 title, 17 content, 1 questions and 1 work cited), but can be over.
 Please do not cut and paste – use your own words.

 - Please include a slide at the end indicating the WEB sites you referenced.